Let’s explore missing data imputation the intuitive way; by doing it!

 Our research question is whether Members of the European Parliament (MEPs) that do not have to cultivate a personal vote – but instead are facing a party selectorate that cares about policy delivery – spend more time in Parliament when they are re-election seekers.

-The dependent variable Attendance
+The dependent variable Attendance reports the number of

 committee meetings the MEP has attended while ClosedList